catppuccin/community/rfc/CAT-0001-Userstyles.md

 ## Introduction

-As it stands, the Catppuccin project accepts userstyles as their own separate port request.
-Userstyles are ports that are uniquely only for websites on the internet can be styled via [Stylus](https://addons.mozilla.org/firefox/addon/styl-us/) or [Stylish](https://addons.mozilla.org/firefox/addon/stylish/).
+As it stands, the Catppuccin project accepts userstyles as their own separate port request, resulting in a separate GitHub repository.
+To clarify, userstyles are simply styles for websites created via [Stylus](https://addons.mozilla.org/firefox/addon/styl-us/) or [Stylish](https://addons.mozilla.org/firefox/addon/stylish/).